I study Human Biomechanics with Sensing & Modelling

 Research Publications

-1. O. Elnaggar, A. Hopkinson, F. Coenen, and P. Paoletti, Sensor-enabled Sleep Posture Analysis: State-of-the-art and Opportunities of Wearable Technologies from Clinical, Sensing and Intelligent Perception Perspectives, Biomedical Robots and Devices in Healthcare: Opportunities and Challenges for Future Applications, 2024.
-[Book chapter under second peer review by Elsevier]
+5. O. Elnaggar, A. Hopkinson, F. Coenen, and P. Paoletti, Sensor-enabled Sleep Posture Analysis: State-of-the-art and Opportunities of Wearable Technologies from Clinical, Sensing and Intelligent Perception Perspectives, Biomedical Robots and Devices in Healthcare: Opportunities and Challenges for Future Applications, 2025. [ Link to Paper]

-2. O. Elnaggar, F. Coenen, A. Hopkinson, L. Mason and P. Paoletti, Sleep Posture One-Shot Learning Framework based on Extremity Joint Kinematics: In-Silico and In-Vivo Case Studies, Information Fusion, 2023. [ Link to paper]
+7. O. Elnaggar, F. Coenen, A. Hopkinson, L. Mason, and P. Paoletti, Sleep Posture One-Shot Learning Framework based on Extremity Joint Kinematics: In-Silico and In-Vivo Case Studies, Information Fusion, 2023. [ Link to Paper]

-4. O. Elnaggar, F. Coenen, A. Hopkinson, L. Mason and P. Paoletti, Sleep Posture Classification: From In-Silico Proof-of-concept to Validation with Wearable Sensors, Insigneo Showcase, United Kingdom, 2022. [ Link to Poster]
+8. O. Elnaggar, F. Coenen, A. Hopkinson, L. Mason, and P. Paoletti, Sleep Posture Classification: From In-Silico Proof-of-concept to Validation with Wearable Sensors, Insigneo Showcase, United Kingdom, 2022. [ Link to Poster]

-5. O. Elnaggar, F. Coenen, A. Hopkinson and P. Paoletti, Generalised Joint Kinematic Analysis and 3D Visualisation: A Human Wrist Case Study, BioMedEng22 Conference, United Kingdom, 2022. [ Link to Abstract]
+9. O. Elnaggar, F. Coenen, A. Hopkinson, and P. Paoletti, Generalised Joint Kinematic Analysis and 3D Visualisation: A Human Wrist Case Study, BioMedEng22 Conference, United Kingdom, 2022. [ Link to Abstract]

-7. O. Elnaggar, F. Coenen, and P. Paoletti, In-Bed Human Pose Classification Using Sparse Inertial Signals, 40th International Conference on Innovative Techniques and Applications of Artificial Intelligence, Springer, Cham, pp. 331-344, 2020.
-[Link to Paper]
+11. O. Elnaggar, F. Coenen, and P. Paoletti, In-Bed Human Pose Classification Using Sparse Inertial Signals, 40th International Conference on Innovative Techniques and Applications of Artificial Intelligence, Springer, Cham, 2020. [ Link to Paper]

-8. O. Elnaggar, F. Coenen, and P. Paoletti, Wearable Sensing For Non-invasive Human Pose Recognition During Sleep, AI for Future Digital Health Workshop, SGAI 40th International Conference on Artificial Intelligence, 2020.
-[Link to Video]
+12. O. Elnaggar, F. Coenen, and P. Paoletti, Wearable Sensing For Non-invasive Human Pose Recognition During Sleep, AI for Future Digital Health Workshop, SGAI 40th International Conference on Artificial Intelligence, 2020. [ Link to Video]

-9. O. Elnaggar, and R. Arelhi, A New Unsupervised Short-Utterance based Speaker Identification Approach with Parametric t-SNE Dimensionality Reduction, International Conference on Artificial Intelligence in Information and Communication (ICAIIC), Japan, pp. 092-101, 2019.
-[Link to Paper]
+13. O. Elnaggar, and R. Arelhi, A New Unsupervised Short-Utterance based Speaker Identification Approach with Parametric t-SNE Dimensionality Reduction, International Conference on Artificial Intelligence in Information and Communication (ICAIIC), Japan, 2019. [ Link to Paper]

 Teaching Publications

-1. O. Elnaggar, and R. Arelhi, Game-based Learning in Engineering Education: How can we reconcile seemingly conflicting interests of students, academics, universities and national policy makers?, BERA (British Educational Research Association) Conference, United Kingdom, 2022. [accepted]
+2. O. Elnaggar, and R. Arelhi, Game-based Learning in Engineering Education: How can we reconcile seemingly conflicting interests of students, academics, universities and national policy makers?, BERA (British Educational Research Association) Conference, United Kingdom, 2022. [ Link to Abstract]

-2. O. Elnaggar, and R. Arelhi, Design and Development of Game-based Learning for Virtual Engineering Laboratories: Two Case Studies, AdvanceHE Teaching and Learning Conference, United Kingdom, 2022.
-[Link to Presentation]
+3. O. Elnaggar, and R. Arelhi, Design and Development of Game-based Learning for Virtual Engineering Laboratories: Two Case Studies, AdvanceHE Teaching and Learning Conference, United Kingdom, 2022. [ Link to Abstract]